cryptonative-ch/aqua-interface/CONTRIBUTING.md

 ## Code Indentation

-Use two space to intend code.
+Use two spaces to intend code.
 Lint code using Prettier.
 Configurations are stored in `.prettierrc` IDE of choice should be able to format file upon saving file.

 ## No Default Export